AlterMannomann/otap/README.md

 - Integrate schema setup into dba setup for one step installation
 ### Current state
 Pre-alpha, basically stable with following tests (package otap_test):
-- search conditions for schema functions still lack in different cases, fix is in work
 - has_table
 - has_column
 - has_package